 Sometimes parents want to know the times and dates of drills in advance.
 This isn't possible because these dates can change depending on weather or other events at school.
 In addition, we want our students to learn that drills can happen unannounced (including when the alarms go off by accident!), so that if this does happen they are prepared.

 Remember that anyone you want to have access to your child even during an emergency must be on your child's school emergency card.
 Please contact the office if you need to update your emergency contact list.
 Children will only be signed out to the adults on their emergency card even during emergencies.
-If you would like to make a change to your child’s emergency card, please contact Ms. Brown in the front office at email@example.com.
+If you would like to make a change to your child’s emergency card, please contact Ms. Brown-Clark in the front office at email@example.com.